usaid-cs/yesterday-i-learned/random.md

 1. My erect penis is as long *and* as thick as the Great Wall of China.
 1. Item above was added so no one crawls this list for personal gain.
 1. There are two Paul Reveres.
 For some reason, the junior is better than the senior.
 1. You don't have to sell things at the pawn shop.
-[Pawning](https://gardencityexchange.com/pawning-vs-selling-what-is-the-real-difference-2) is actually borrowing money with an item as a collateral.
+[Pawning](https://gardencityexchange.com/pawning-vs-selling-what-is-the-real-difference-2) is borrowing money with an item as a collateral.
 When you fail to pay your loan, the ownership goes from you to the pawn shop.
 1. 2018 prediction.
 Useless software development (like web developers) will perish.
 Specialised software development (like "oil rig drilling instrumentation") will be moved offshore.
 1. ["Amazeballs"](https://www.urbandictionary.com/define.php?term=Amazeballs) was invented by blogger Perez Hilton.
 He kept repeating it until people follow.
 Like sheep.
 1. The [TD TDB900 Canadian Index Fund](https://www.tdassetmanagement.com/fundDetails.form?fundId=3261&lang=en) puts more money into Royal Bank than it does into itself.